The Gift of Death as the Grand Narrative of Humanism: Towards an Inclusive Ethos for Co-realization

 Keywords:Humanism, Religion, Ecology, Christianity, Eastern Thought, Poststructuralism, Western Thought

 The celebrated western humanist tradition has its source in its early philosophical texts.
-Derrida in The Gift of Death analyses the history of the emergence of ethical responsibility in the so called Religions of the Book such as Judaism, Christianity and Islam.
-While the humanist project helped itself through its conquest over the nonhuman sphere, it has served to upset the ecological balance and to jeopardize sustainability.
-While searching for an inclusive vision for a sustainable ethical perspective, Dōgen’s philosophy comes in handy for the world.
+In The Gift of Death, Derrida analyses the history of the emergence of ethical responsibility in the so-called Religions of the Book such as Judaism, Christianity, and Islam.
+While the humanist project helped itself through its conquest of the human sphere, it has served to upset the ecological balance and jeopardize sustainability.
+While searching for an inclusive vision for a sustainable, ethical perspective, Dōgen’s philosophy gains relevance in the contemporary context.

 How to Cite

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Authors who publish with this journal agree to the following terms:

 Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Attribution License that allows others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.